 Rooms, Booking Options, Notes & Tags

-💡 If you need to work with Rooms, or Tags (to limit treatment availability), you’ll need to ensure your Advanced Scheduling is turned on first in order for these options to be available for you within the icon bar window.
+💡 If you need to work with Rooms (to limit treatment availability), you’ll need to ensure your Advanced Scheduling is turned on first in order for these options to be available for you within the icon bar window.

 Let’s go ahead and select our icon bar.
 From here, you can select each option that best suits your shift.